newborncoder/SlotMachineGame/README.md

 # SlotMachineGame - v2.0

 The game UI would improve with fruits changings for 5 seconds, a better ouput on win and the probability of a fruit coming up would be specific.
-Coming sonn!
+Coming soon!